Shahenda-Elshayal/Tinytales-ProductDetails/README.md

 ### Installation

-Build TinyTales-Website from the source and install dependencies:
+Build Tinytales-ProductDetails from the source and install dependencies:

 1. **Clone the repository:**
    ```bash